Environment

 Local government plays an essential role in the conservation and management of biodiversity and threatened species in NSW.

-Key components of the reform include:
+Key components of the reform included:

 • A new framework for managing native vegetation clearing